planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-05-25-Whats-new-with-css-frameworks-ep26.md

 ---
 layout: post
 title: What's New with CSS Frameworks - Ep 26
-summary: In this episode of The toolbox, I'll talk of where some of the newest CSS frameworks are taking us, including an interesting new update to the most popular CSS framework...Bootstrap.
+summary: In this episode of The toolbox, I'll talk about WHERE some of the newest CSS frameworks are taking us, including a demo of all of the new CSS features of the MOST popular...Bootstrap.
 The pace of the web is relentless and that's why you need the Toolbox
 hideDesc: true
 video: sfNGIwK-r8E
 hero: /images/toolbox/episode26.jpg